Suggested links

 Be Open and Honest with Potential Employers

-Talk to them about how your recovery has affected your career and how you plan to maintain your sobriety in the workplace.
 Many employers are open to hiring individuals in recovery.
-Therefore, opening up about your situation can help you find a job that is a good fit for you.
+Therefore, opening up about your situation can help you find a good job for you.

 Understand Your Rights